devennn/devennn.github.io/_posts/2020-01-15-python-packages.md

     ├── c.py
     └── __init__.py
 ```
-The example shown uses run_this.py as the main script.
-It uses few components from package first/ and second/
+The example shown use run_this.py as the main script.
+It use few components from package first/ and second/

-In run_this.py,
+In run_this.py
 ```
 # run_this.py
 import first